ReeseWatkinsNelson/BusinessForecasting/README.md

 # BusinessForecasting

-This repository shows Forecasting Techniques and Statistical Methods used in Excel to solve problems for my midterm/final assignments in my Business Forecasting class.
+This repository shows Forecasting Techniques and Statistical Methods used in Excel to solve problems for my midterm/final assignments in Business Forecasting.

 Learning how to forecast is critical to anticipate future data by using prior historical data.
 This is beneficial for a number of key business indicators